Michael Firnkes avatar

 Mixed Content WordPress Plugin

-Do you want to fix the errors quickly, but can't do it yourself?
-And you don't have an agency or freelancer at hand?
+Do you want to fix the errors quickly but can’t do it yourself?
+And you don’t have an agency or freelancer at hand?
 There are also plugins for WordPress that can do some of the work for you.
 For example, the SSL Insecure Content Fixer.

 Even in the standard settings, the tool fixes central mixed content errors:

-• Scripts that are based on wp_register_script() or wp_enqueue_script() access
+• Scripts that access wp_register_script() or wp_enqueue_script()

 • Stylesheets based on wp_register_style() or wp_enqueue_style()